Skip to content

 Copper nutrient fact sheet

 Are you looking for information about the trace element copper?
-Then you can now sit back, relax and read the following article!
-Here you'll find everything you need to know about this essential nutrient.
-I'll start by summarizing the basics in a fact sheet.
-I will then provide you with valuable information on intake, daily requirements, physiological importance, risk of overdose or deficiency, as well as good sources of copper.
-Towards the end, I also provide information for vegans and vegetarians, recommendations for food supplements and answers to frequently asked questions.
+Then you can now sit back and relax and read the following article!
+Here you will find everything you need to know about the essential nutrient.
+At the beginning, I summarize the basics in a fact sheet.
+Afterwards, I will provide you with valuable information on intake, daily requirement, physiological significance, risk of overdose or deficiency, as well as good sources of copper.
+In addition, towards the end I provide information for vegans and vegetarians, recommendations for dietary supplements and answers to frequently asked questions.

 Here is in advance a Overview for you: